StanfordDishhighlight

 Activities of Interest

-Next Meeting of Bay Area NF Support Group at Stanford: Saturday, August 2, 2025.
-Time and Place TBA
+Next Meeting of Bay Area NF Support Group: Saturday, April 4, 2026 — Time and Place TBA

 Come join us for a discussion about NF and how it has affected your family.
 With the support of the Lucile Packard Children’s Hospital, this group brings together parents, grandparents, friends, and family of children and teens who have been diagnosed with Neurofibromatosis.
 The group is open to all families, whether your child is being treated at Kaiser, Stanford, UCSF, or elsewhere in the Bay Area.